Procedure Date: November 2019

 Use of Program Income

-Program income must be used as stipulated in the award terms and conditions and should be spent within the award period of performance.
-Residual program income at the end of the period of performance may not be transferred to any other spending worktag, and instruction should be obtained from the sponsor regarding the treatment of unspent program income.
+Program income must be used as stipulated in the award terms and conditions and must be spent within the award period of performance.
+Residual program income at the end of the period of performance may not be transferred to any other spending worktag, and instruction must be obtained from the sponsor regarding the treatment of unspent program income.